How to Use Vantage to Plan Your Next Shoot

 Private spots are fully encrypted and never shared — ideal for locations you’ve worked hard to find and want to keep to yourself.

 That’s the core loop.
 Scout → plan → shoot → report back.
-The more you use it, the more useful it gets — and the more useful it gets for everyone else who’s heading to the same location.
+The more you use it, the more useful it gets — and the more useful it gets for everyone else heading to the same location.

 Questions or feedback?
 Join the beta and reach out directly.